 Ron Haskins is a Senior Fellow and holds the Cabot Family Chair in Economic Studies at the Brookings Institution, where he co-directs the Center on Children and Families.
 He is a senior consultant at the Annie E. Casey Foundation and was President of the APPAM in 2016.
 Beginning in 1986, he spent 14 years on the staff of the House Ways and Means Committee and was subsequently appointed to be the Senior Advisor to President Bush for Welfare Policy.
 He and his colleague Isabel Sawhill were recently awarded the Moynihan Prize by the American Academy of Political and Social Science.
 Haskins was recently appointed to co-chair the Evidence-Based Policymaking Commission.

-Katherine Magnuson is Professor and Doctoral Program Chair at the University of Wisconsin–Madison School of Social Work.
+Katherine Magnuson is the director of the Institute for Research on Poverty and Professor at the University of Wisconsin–Madison School of Social Work.
 Her research focuses on the well-being and development of economically disadvantaged children and their families.
 She examines how disparities in socioeconomic status (SES) affect children’s development, and how these effects may be altered by policies and programs, especially early childhood education programs.
 She also investigates how maternal education impacts child development.

 Daniel Meyer is Professor of Social Work at the University of Wisconsin–Madison.
 His research centers on the economic well-being of single-parent families.
 Most of his work examines child support policy and welfare reform, employing data derived from his various Wisconsin-based projects.
 With Maria Cancian, he led a team of researchers that evaluated an experimental innovative child support policy in a multi-year project demonstrating the advantages of allowing all child support paid by noncustodial parents (usually fathers) to go to the family.
 The evaluation was used as important evidence to change the child support regime in the United Kingdom.